subedigaurav/binary-image-classifier/README.md

     Official document for Keras installation can be found [here](https://keras.io/#installation)

 Add Folders as per the classes inside the dataset directory.
 Then, train the classifier using the file 'classifier.py'

+:thumbsup: Good Luck!
+Have a nice day ahead!